 What are we looking for in the registration process?

 When a Technician achieves the Certificate in Sterilising Technology, it is not considered to be the end of their learning.
-The certificate identifies that the Technician has achieved the basic knowledge to allow them to be safe to work in a reprocessing environment.
+The certificate identifies that the Technician has achieved knowledge & skills to allow them to work independently in a reprocessing environment when they have achieved the workplace competencies.
 When a Technician becomes registered, they have a responsibility to keep their skills and knowledge current by actively engaging in relevant, on-going and continuing professional development.
 Ultimately, it is about contributing to high quality patient care.

 Continuing Professional Development (CPD) is described as:

 “Continuing professional development is a range of learning activities through which health professionals maintain and develop throughout their career to ensure that they retain their ability to practice safely and legally within their scope of practice” (Health Professions Council UK).